-Heading Item Description Basic KVM over IP Matrix Manager Version This provides the version of the KVM over IP Matrix Manager.
-Hardware Version This provides the version of the hardware.
+Heading ltem Description Basic KE Manager Version This provides the version of the KE Manager software.
 Serial Number This provides the serial number and a link to upgrade the software.
-KVM over IP Matrix Manager Name Enter a name for the KVM over IP Matrix Manager.
-Description Enter a description for the KVM over IP Matrix Manager.
-Language Select the language for the KVM over IP Matrix Manager.
+KE Manager Name Enter a name for the KE Manager.
+Description Enter a description for the KE Manager.
+Language Select the language for the KE Manager.
 Choices are: English, Chinese (Traditional), Simplified Chinese, Japanese, German, Korean, Russian, French, Spanish, and Portuguese.
 Beeper Select Enable to sound a beep from the Transmitter/Receiver every time a configuration change is made.
 CCKM Timeout If there is no user input for the amount of time entered in the box, a user logged into the CCKM is automatically logged out.
 Check Disable to turn this function off.
 Authentication Lock When a temporary disconnection happens, this function allows the user to retain his/her settings upon resuming connection within the time threshold set.
-The user keeps the same authentication and display. ◆ Uncheck Disable to turn this function on.
+The user keeps the same authentication and display.
+Uncheck Disable to turn this function on.
 Specify a time (in seconds) you wish to keep the authentication and display for.
 When disabled or if enabled but after the time threshold set, the user is prompted to be authenticated upon resuming the connection.
-Boundless Switching Focus When using Boundless Switching(see Boundless Switching, page 260) across multiple receivers within a receiver group or video wall, a colored border is shown on the receiver display currently being accessed (focus receiver).
+Boundless Switching Focus When using Boundless Switching(see Boundless Switching , page 230) across multiple receivers within a receiver group or video wall, a colored border is shown on the receiver display currently being accessed (focus receiver).
 Uncheck Always to only display the colored border for a set time interval immediately after switching the focus receiver.
 Specify a time (in seconds) you wish to display the colored border for upon switching the focus receiver.
 Push / Pull Login Check Enable to check the access rights of the users receiving transmitter sessions upon push / pull.